Conjugacies of model sets: Model sets

 A model set is called {\em non-singular\/} if it is a projection set $\m_\xi(W)$ with non-singular parameter $\xi$.
 Since the window is the closure of its interior, this occurs for a dense $G_\delta$-set of $\xi$.
 Therefore these model sets are also called {\em generic\/}.

 For a fixed window $W$, the hull of a non-singular model set $\m_{\xi_0}(W)$ contains all other model sets $\m_\xi(W)$ with $\xi \in NS$.
-In other words, the hull of a non-singular model set with window $W$ depends not on the choice of the non-singular parameter $\xi$ but only on the window.
-We therefore denote the hull with $\Omega(W)$.
-Hence a model set with window $W$ is an element of $\Omega(W)$.
+In other words, the hull of a non-singular model set with window $W$ depends not on the choice of the non-singular parameter $\xi$ but only on the cut and project scheme and the window.